Climate and Average Weather Year Round in Joshua Tree California, United States

 The windier part of the year lasts for 4.0 months, from March 10 to July 9, with average wind speeds of more than 7.9 miles per hour.
-The windiest day of the year is April 26, with an average hourly wind speed of 9.3 miles per hour.
+The windiest month of the year in Joshua Tree is April, with an average hourly wind speed of 9.1 miles per hour.

 The calmer time of year lasts for 8.0 months, from July 9 to March 10.
-The calmest day of the year is September 5, with an average hourly wind speed of 6.6 miles per hour.
+The calmest month of the year in Joshua Tree is August, with an average hourly wind speed of 6.8 miles per hour.

 The predominant average hourly wind direction in Joshua Tree varies throughout the year.

 The wind is most often from the west for 9.1 months, from February 7 to November 11, with a peak percentage of 66% on June 17.
 The wind is most often from the north for 2.9 months, from November 11 to February 7, with a peak percentage of 51% on January 1.

 To characterize how pleasant the weather is in Joshua Tree throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Joshua Tree for general outdoor tourist activities are from mid May to mid July and from mid August to mid October, with a peak score in the third week of September.